Lindarose247/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-This is a read me for loops and passing directory
+This task is about Loops Condition and Parsing